Cs15lwi23anw/cse15l-lab-reports/labReport3.md

 ./skill-demo1-data/grep-results.txt
 ./some-files.txt
 ```
-In the code block, I found every file that is in the current directory or 1 to 2 levels deeper from the current directory.
+In the code block, I found every file that is in the current directory or 1 to 2 sub-directory deeper from the current directory.

 ## find /path -size +100k
 I found all the information from this blog [Link](https://www.stackscale.com/blog/find-command-linux/)
+This command takes in a path and a size and output all files above the given size in the given directory and all its sub-directory.
 This command is useful since it can help you identify files based on the size you're looking for.
+For example, if you have a file full of pictures and videos and you want to see all the videos in the folder, you can input the folder's directory and 3M (the size of a image) for the size of files that you want to see, then the command would output all files bigger than 3MB which are likely all videos since videos are bigger size than pictures.
 ```
 [cs15lwi23anw@ieng6-201]:~:198$ find -size +300k
 ./skill-demo1-server/.git/objects/pack/pack-cd15105c095bef3eabe7ab46217abba163043e6c.pack
 ./skill-demo1-server/lib/junit-4.13.2.jar
 ./skill-demo1-data/.git/objects/pack/pack-b98cb6a4ca64cc7b2944f0fa07d3e03927d66064.pack
 ```
-In the code block, I found every file that is bigger thank 300 kilobyte in the current directory or deeper.
+In the code block, I found every file that is bigger than 300 kilobyte in the current directory or deeper.
 ```
 [cs15lwi23anw@ieng6-201]:~:199$ find -size +400k
 ./skill-demo1-data/.git/objects/pack/pack-b98cb6a4ca64cc7b2944f0fa07d3e03927d66064.pack
 ```
-In the code block, I found every file that is bigger thank 400 kilobyte in the current directory or deeper.
+In the code block, I found every file that is bigger than 400 kilobyte in the current directory or deeper.